dart-lang/language/working/0723-static-extensions/feature-specification-variant2.md

 case the instantiated constructor return type of _D_ is `C<S1 ..
 Sk>`, which is a ground type, and it is the same for all call sites.*

-#### Explicit invocation of a constructor in an extension
+#### Invocation of a constructor in an extension

-Explicit constructor invocations are similar to static member invocations, but they need more detailed rules because they can use the formal type parameters declared by an extension.
+Explicit constructor invocations are similar to explicitly resolved static member invocations, but they need more detailed rules because they can use the formal type parameters declared by an extension.

 An _explicitly resolved invocation_ of a constructor named `C.name` in a extension declaration _D_ named `E` with `s` type parameters and on-class